-- Pendant: Downward-facing pendant lights can function as a task light for reading or working on hobbies.
+- Pendants: Downward-facing pendant lights can function as task lights for reading or working on hobbies.

 - Undercabinet: A perfect solution for kitchen counters and corners that don’t get enough light.
 Undercabinet lighting brightens food prep areas and gets rid of the shadows cast by overhead lighting and cabinetry.

-Together task and ambient lighting creates a well-lit space filled with general and functional lighting elements.
+Together, task and ambient lighting create a well-lit space filled with general and functional lighting elements.

 Wall decor, photos and unique architectural details receive more attention when a light is present to highlight their characteristics, depth and dimension.
 As a general rule, accent lighting should be three times brighter than the surrounding ambient lighting for maximum impact.

 - Wall sconces: Made in all shapes, sizes and styles, wall sconces are perfect for creating focal points on the wall.
 Placed on opposite sides of an object, a wall sconce draws your eye to the decorative accessory.
 If you take décor out of the picture, a wall sconce that features an up and downlight produces a captivating hourglass silhouette on the wall and dramatic shadows that would be appreciated in a hallway or entryway.